Wood Farm Primary School

 Project work

 In Reception we are always looking into the children’s interests to spark new learning.
-We observe the children regularly, monitoring their free-flow play and often adapt our planning, making learning child initiated and fun.
-Parents can support this by talking to their children at home about what they are learning, by playing with them or looking at books about their child’s interests.
+We watch the children's play carefully and often adapt our planning, making learning focused on the children's interests and curiosity, Parents can support this by talking to their children at home about what they are learning, playing with them or looking at books about their interests.

-We also take pride in celebrating a wide variety of festivals and celebrations.
-We enjoy learning about different countries and regions and we love getting everyone involved.
-We welcome parents to come in to talk to all of the children about festivals and celebrations which their child may be celebrating at home.
+We take pride in celebrating a variety of festivals and celebrations.
+We enjoy learning about different countries and e love getting everyone involved.
+We welcome parents to come in to talk to the children about their own cultural celebrations.

-To keep you informed on what the children will be learning each week we put up a poster on the door explaining all of the key things the children will be covering that week along with some ideas of what you can do to support them at home.
+Look out for a poster on our door explaining all of the key things the children will be covering that week along with some ideas of what you can do to support them at home.
 Once the children have settled into routines and when we feel they are ready we will begin to send games home for the children to play from our Maths and Phonics library.
 These games will focus on developing key skills for reading and writing and developing early mathematical knowledge.

 Useful websites